-7.2.5 Inspection
+7.2.6 Inspection

-Prior to the inspection, a meeting is to be arranged between the Interested Party's representatives and the attending Tasneef Surveyor in order to discuss the conditions under which the inspections will be carried out, means of access and methods for taking the thickness measurements.
+Prior to the inspection, a meeting is to be arranged between the Interested Party's representatives and the attending Tasneef Surveyor in order to discuss the conditions under which the inspection will be carried out, means of access and methods for taking the thickness measurements.

 In general, the inspection is to be carried out in dry dock.
-Tasneef may accept that the inspection is carried out afloat if the ship is anchored in sheltered waters in calm sea and good weather conditions.
+Tasneef may accept that the inspection be carried out afloat if the ship is anchored in sheltered waters in calm sea and good weather conditions.

-The inspection is to be commenced by taking steel thickness measurements and conducting close-up surveys of the internal spaces.
+The inspection is to be commenced by taking steel thickness measurements and conducting as applicable: close-up surveys, hot spot items verification arising from fatigue analysis and/or areas of concern identified by strength local analysis (e.g. buckling, local yielding), of the internal spaces.